 The Unified Match Engine is a Windows program so match simulation is lightning-fast compared to what you're used to from DOSBOX.
 Press ''f'' to jump to the finish and you'll see what I mean.

-While you would previously save the finish of match by pressing the ''f'' key as the winner was being shown, you now also have the option of pressing the ''p'' key to keep the entire play-by-play for the entire match.
+While you would previously save the finish of a match by pressing the ''f'' key as the winner was being shown, you now also have the option of pressing the ''p'' key to keep the entire play-by-play for the match.

 Being able to save the entire play-by-play meant that we needed to retire to the old way of being shown the match finish when browsing card results.
 It has been superseded by a text reader which allows you to move through potentially thousands of lines of play-by-play with ease.

 Having to hit a key to go through the entire match screen by screen would have gotten old very, very quickly - trust us on that.

 The new text browser is complemented by a new internal text editor which you can use whenever you enter post-match comments, post-card comments or anything you're about to have posted to Discord from within TNM 7 SE.
 More on this later.

 Something that's going to come in handy for sure is the new editor's capability to open whatever is on-screen in Notepad by pressing CTRL+SHIFT+N. Copy-and-paste doesn't exist in DOS applications but this way, you can get around this limitation by simply going to Notepad, doing whatever you need to do and closing the Notepad window, only to see your text having found its way into TNM 7 SE.

 Jobbers And Squash Matches Come To TNMWhen we released the ''Enhancement Talent Generator'' plugin last year, we created a need... a need for a new wrestler category in TNM 7 SE called ''Jobbers''.

 You can even have the plugin add all wrestlers generated to your circuits' ''Jobbers'' category automatically if you wish.